 - Add context: Provide explanations and insights to help your audience understand the data and its significance.

 - Overwhelming the audience with data: Presenting excessive amounts of data without proper context or organization.

 - Failing to define a clear narrative structure: The story can become disjointed and difficult to follow without a clear narrative structure.

 - Lack of storytelling techniques: Data alone can be dry and unengaging.
 Effective data narratives incorporate storytelling techniques to make the information more relatable and compelling.

 - Ignoring the target audience: Failing to understand the audience’s level of data literacy, background knowledge, and information needs can result in a narrative that is either too simplistic or too complex for them to understand.

 - Lack of visualization or ineffective visual representation: Poorly designed or ineffective visualizations can hinder the audience’s ability to grasp the insights hidden within the data.

-- Neglecting the context and limitations of the data: Data narratives should provide the necessary context and acknowledge the limitations of the data being presented.
+- Neglecting the context and limitations of the data: Data narratives should provide the necessary context and acknowledge the limitations of the presented data.
 Failing to do so can lead to misinterpretation or misunderstanding of the information.

 In conclusion, visual narratives play a critical role in data storytelling and communication.
-They allow us to better comprehend complex information, engage audiences, and persuade through data-driven evidence.
+They allow us to comprehend complex information better, engage audiences, and persuade through data-driven evidence.
 By incorporating well-designed visual narratives into our work, we can leverage the power of visuals to tell compelling stories and make better decisions.